BloomBooks/BloomDesktop/DistFiles/localization/README.md

    commits labeled "New translations" in the branch.)
 Every line in the commit message file except the first should be marked as *fixup*.
 The first line should be marked *reword*.
 The "git log" command is just to reassure yourself that everything looks okay after squashing down all the history.
-[NB: the count is likely too high.
-I think 3 individual commits have snuck through somehow.]
+[NB: the count is too high by 3.
+Three individual commits have snuck through somehow.]

     <pre>
         git rebase -i HEAD~432